Ex-wife charged in ambush-style killing of Microsoft executive Jared Bridegan

 “From very, very early on, everything in my body and soul told me she was behind it,” Kristen Bridegan, Jared Bridegan's wife, said during the news conference.

-Hank Coxe, who represents Gardner, said via email that he he does not comment on pending cases.
+Hank Coxe, who represents Gardner, said via email that he does not comment on pending cases.

 The state is also seeking the death penalty against Gardner's husband, Mario Fernandez Saldana, who was arrested in March and charged in Bridegan's death.
-His attorney, Jesse Dreicer, has previously commented little and did not immediately respond to an email Friday seeking reaction.
+His attorney, Jesse Dreicer, said in an email that his client has pleaded not guilty and is presumed innocent.
+“We are dedicated to his defense and are optimistic that when the all of the facts are made available our client will be exonerated,” he wrote.

 He was arrested after triggerman Henry Arthur Tenon, 62, pleaded guilty to second-degree murder, court records show.
 He agreed to testify against Fernandez Saldana and Gardner, Nelson said.